CurveDocs/curve-docs/docs/curve_dao/governance/curve-xgov/vault.md

 <h1>L2 Vault</h1>

-The `Vault` contract is a simple smart contract designed to enable the DAO to **manage chain-native assets and ERC-20** tokens across blockchains other than Ethereum.
+The `Vault` contract is a straightforward smart contract designed to enable the DAO to **manage chain-native assets and ERC-20 tokens** across blockchains other than Ethereum.

-This contract is directly controlled by the `owner`, which is the the ownership agent ([more here](./agents.md)) on the respective chain.
+This contract is directly controlled by the `owner`, which is the ownership agent ([more here](./agents.md)) of the respective chain.

 ---

 ## **Transferring Assets**

-The contract has a **simple transfer function** that allows the owner to transfer tokens out of the vault.
+The contract features a simple **transfer function** that allows the owner to transfer tokens out of the Vault.

 `transfer`